5 Tips for Choosing a Big Adoption Event Location

 Choose Onsite or Away

 - Successful mega adoption events can be done both onsite and off.
-Jennifer Smith, a customer service supervisor for Austin Animal Center in Austin, TX, says her organization sees the value in both options.
-When weighing pros and cons, she says to keep in mind that "events held at the shelter require fewer resources."
+There is value in both options, so when weighing pros and cons, keep in mind that events held at the shelter require fewer resources.

 - The main purpose of a mega adoption event is to find loving homes for as many animals as possible, but you may have additional goals that can inform your decision about where to hold the event.
-"If you are looking to increase awareness of your shelter's location, having the event onsite might be your best bet," suggests Amy Shrodes, director of marketing and development for OK Humane in Oklahoma City, OK.
+For example, if you're looking to increase awareness of your shelter's location, having the event onsite might be your best bet.

-- If you’re looking to draw a huge crowd and bring in a lot of collaborative agencies, an offsite location may be best, says Shrodes.
+- If you’re looking to draw a huge crowd and bring in a lot of collaborative agencies, an offsite location may be best.

-- Shelly Simmons, division manager of Greenville County Animal Care in Greenville, SC, prefers onsite adoptions since her shelter allows adopters to look at all animals—even those on stray hold—who mightnot be seen by the public if the event was held offsite.
+- An onsite event allows potential adopters to look at all animals—even those on stray hold—who might not be seen by the public if the event was held offsite.

 More questions to consider when deciding on a location: